carbonblack/carbon-black-cloud-sdk-python/docs/live-response.rst

 File Commands
 -------------

-Once a session is established we are going to create a directory and upload a file in that newly created directory.
+Once a session is established, create a directory and upload a file to that directory.
-List directory command is returning the content of the directory including the uploaded file.
+The ``list directory`` command returns the content of the directory, including the uploaded file.

 ::